LINDSEY!” The Professor shouted in despair as the monster carried her high into the sky.

 “They look tasty, I can’t wait for the feast tonight.”
 One of the smaller creatures said whilst licking its lips.

 “I don’t like the look of that weird one.”
 Another one of the flying Demons said referring to Lindsey.
-“Its head’s got too much hair, and that’s the best bit.”
+“Its head’s got too much hair, and the head’s the best bit.”

-“I want to see what it tastes like, its a one of a kind.”
+“I want to see what it tastes like, it’s a one of a kind.”
+Another said.

 “I want its fingers.
 I love fingers.”
 Drooled another one of the monsters.